code-carol/ldr-sensor/README.md

 The voltage was measured under 4 different lighting conditions:

-1. Ambient lighting: Base room brightness.
+1. Darkness: LDR covered with a piece of paper.
-2. Darkness: LDR covered with a piece of paper.
+2. Ambient: Base room brightness.
-3. Bright light: Flashlight with low intensity directed at the LDR.
+3. Bright: Flashlight with low intensity directed at the LDR.
-4. Radiant light: Flashlight with high intensity directed at the LDR.
+5. Radiant: Flashlight with high intensity directed at the LDR.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/4a266dfe-6b0a-43ca-b23e-6f66a58d3d28">